-Photos: People march in Washington DC, San Francisco for Gaza ceasefire
+Photos: Tens of thousands march across the world for Gaza ceasefire

 In Pictures

-People march in Washington DC, San Francisco for Gaza ceasefire
+Tens of thousands march across the world for Gaza ceasefire

-People march in solidarity with Palestine in Washington, DC and California’s San Francisco demanding an end to the war.
+People march in solidarity with Palestine in the US, Indonesia and Pakistan, demanding an end to the war.

 Tens of thousands of people have gathered in the capital of the United States to demand a ceasefire in Gaza as Washington continues to resist calls for an end to the war despite the mounting death toll.